FACTBOX-Harsh words, tough action: how companies have rebuffed Russia | Business

 Corporate actions to censure Russia after its invasion of Ukraine vary widely and include some measures required by law and some voluntary, with comments ranging from harsh condemnations to more measured promises to review business in the country.
 Here are some actions by large multi-national companies:

+Toyota Motor Corp and Nissan Motor Co have stopped exports to Russia, citing logistics issues, with Toyota halting local production.
+Nissan, Mazda Motor Corp and Mitsubishi Motors Corp are all likely to stop local production when parts inventories run out, they say.

-HALTED PRODUCTION Ford has discontinued operations, but its joint venture partner still has a factory in the country.
+Ford has discontinued operations, but its joint venture partner still has a factory in the country.
 Many other automakers, including France's Renault and Japan's Toyota Motor Corp, have described shutting local manufacturing, some noting a lack of supplies.
+HARSH WORDS

-HARSH WORDS Many major global brands are using rarely heard corporate language that blames Russia for attacking Ukraine.
+Many major global brands are using rarely heard corporate language that clearly blame Russia for attacking Ukraine.
 Apple and Ford used very similar language to describe deep concern about the invasion of Russia.
 Occidental Petroleum Chief Executive Vicki Hollub labeled the invasion "insane and inhumane" in comments made a day after the invasion.
+SHOCK ACTIONS

-SHOCK ACTIONS Oil company BP's decision to sell out of Russia at a cost of as much as $25 billion was a shock for an industry that has worked very closely with Russia.
+Oil company BP's decision to sell out of Russia at a cost of as much as $25 billion was a shock for an industry that has worked very closely with Russia.
 Condemnations by Apple and Disney were unusual.

-ON THE SIDELINES Many commodity traders such as Cargill are not saying much.
-Big consumer brands include Nestle, Procter & Gamble, Pepsi, and Oreo-cookie maker Mondelez have yet to comment on the status of their operations in Russia.
+ON THE SIDELINES

+Japanese firms, including Mitsui & Co, Mitsubishi Corp, Itochu Corp and Marubeni Corp with stakes in liquefied natural gas export terminals in Russia, are under deepening pressure over their ties to Russia and are scrambling to assess their operations, company and government insiders say.
+Many commodity traders such as Cargill are not saying much.
+Big consumer brands include Nestle, Procter & Gamble , Pepsi, and Oreo-cookie maker Mondelez have yet to comment on the status of their operations in Russia.

 McDonald's Corp, which has 847 restaurants in Russia, 84% of which are company-owned, has not commented on its operations.